Teladoc Health (NYSE:TDOC) Updates Q3 2022 Earnings Guidance

 Institutional Trading of Teladoc Health

-A number of large investors have recently made changes to their positions in the company.
-Covestor Ltd increased its stake in Teladoc Health by 1,711.7% in the first quarter.
-Covestor Ltd now owns 1,087 shares of the health services provider’s stock valued at $78,000 after purchasing an additional 1,027 shares during the last quarter.
-Geneos Wealth Management Inc. increased its stake in Teladoc Health by 215.5% in the first quarter.
-Geneos Wealth Management Inc. now owns 1,161 shares of the health services provider’s stock valued at $83,000 after purchasing an additional 793 shares during the last quarter.
-Canada Pension Plan Investment Board increased its stake in Teladoc Health by 21.6% in the first quarter.
-Canada Pension Plan Investment Board now owns 2,900 shares of the health services provider’s stock valued at $209,000 after purchasing an additional 515 shares during the last quarter.
-MetLife Investment Management LLC purchased a new position in Teladoc Health in the first quarter valued at approximately $218,000.
-Finally, Forum Financial Management LP increased its stake in Teladoc Health by 14.4% in the first quarter.
-Forum Financial Management LP now owns 3,094 shares of the health services provider’s stock valued at $223,000 after purchasing an additional 390 shares during the last quarter.
-87.17% of the stock is currently owned by hedge funds and other institutional investors.
+Institutional investors and hedge funds have recently made changes to their positions in the company.
+Nations Financial Group Inc. IA ADV raised its stake in Teladoc Health by 7.9% during the 1st quarter.
+Nations Financial Group Inc. IA ADV now owns 8,475 shares of the health services provider’s stock valued at $611,000 after acquiring an additional 622 shares during the last quarter.
+Advisory Services Network LLC grew its holdings in shares of Teladoc Health by 20.8% in the 1st quarter.
+Advisory Services Network LLC now owns 8,413 shares of the health services provider’s stock worth $607,000 after acquiring an additional 1,449 shares during the period.
+Point72 Hong Kong Ltd purchased a new position in shares of Teladoc Health during the 1st quarter worth $426,000.
+Echo Street Capital Management LLC acquired a new stake in Teladoc Health in the 1st quarter valued at $414,000.
+Finally, Toroso Investments LLC acquired a new stake in Teladoc Health in the 1st quarter valued at $411,000.
+87.17% of the stock is owned by hedge funds and other institutional investors.

 Teladoc Health, Inc provides virtual healthcare services in the United States and internationally.
 The company offers a portfolio of services and solutions covering non-urgent, episodic, chronic, and complicated medical conditions, including diabetes, hypertension, chronic kidney disease, cancer, congestive heart failure, and mental health conditions.